DependencyTrack/hyades/docs/reference/configuration/api-server.md

 ### alpine.ldap.enabled

 Defines if LDAP will be used for user authentication.
-If enabled,  <code>alpine.ldap.*</code> properties should be set accordingly.
+If enabled,  `alpine.ldap.*` properties should be set accordingly.

 <table>
   <tbody style="border: 0">